browserengineering/book/book/accessibility.md

 that work to new use cases not built into the browser?
 For example, what if a web developer wants to add their own different kind of input element, or a fancier kind of hyperlink?
-These kinds of *custom widgets* are very common on the web, in fact much more common than the built-in ones.
+These kinds of *custom widgets* are very common on the web; in fact much more common than the built-in ones.

 You can make a custom widget with event listeners for keyboard and mouse events, and your own styling and layout.
 But it immediately loses important features like becoming focusable, participating in tab index order, and responding to dark mode.
-This means that as a site wants to customize the experience to make it nicer for some users, it becomes worse for others---the ones who really depend on tab order, dark mode and the accessibility tree.
+This means that as a site wants to customize the experience to make it nicer for some users, it becomes worse for others---the ones who really depend on these accessibility features.

 Let's add features to our browser to allow custom widgets to get back that functionality, and start with focus and tab order.
 This is easily solved